 It was really quite mad.

-Throughout April, vicious fighting had been taking place as Canadians pushed across Holland, retaking city and village from the desperate but still determined German Army.
+Throughout April1945, vicious fighting had been taking place as Canadians pushed across Holland, retaking city and village from the desperate but still determined German Army.
 Along the way, they encountered starving Dutch who were resorting to eating tulip bulbs, dead horses and really anything they could.

 Then from the Dutch resistance a somewhat nebulous message came into Canadian intelligence offices allegedly from the German Command in Holland.
-It said the German Commander, Gen. Blaskowitz wished to speak to the Canadians about the desperate food situation of civilians in German held territory.
+It said the German Commander, Gen. Blaskowitz wished to speak to the Canadians about the desperate food situation of civilians in German-held territory.

 On April 26, accompanied by Sgt.
 “Doc” MacDonald, Mowat’s orderly and assistant, they took off in a lone jeep and headed toward German-occupied Holland in what should have been seen as an extremely risky, and foolhardy mission.
+If it had been in film, no-one would believe it.

 Still, with a completely mad sense of adventure and a large white sheet flying from the wire cutter on the front of the jeep, the two officers and Sgt.
 MacDonald, roared off toward German lines.
 Mowat later would say that he thought they would be riddled with machine gun bullets at any time.